 Stoutsville Recreation Area.
 This 486-acre multi-use recreation area has been developed for day-use recreational activities.
 The area is located on the North Fork Branch of Mark Twain Lake.
-A portion of the area has been developed for intensive recreational use while the remainder of the area is held in reserve for future development.
-Facilities located here include a four-lane boat launching ramp, two courtesy boat loading docks, a high water boat launching ramp for use at 625 feet NGVD and above, one vault toilet, one fish cleaning station, and 35 car and 145-car/trailer parking spaces.
+A portion of the area is developed for intensive recreational use while the remainder of the area is held in reserve for future development (Figure 5-7).
+Facilities include a four-lane boat launching ramp, two courtesy boat loading docks, a high-water boat launching ramp for use at 625 feet NGVD and above, one vault toilet, one fish cleaning station, and 35 car and 145-car/trailer parking spaces.
 Currently, one picnic site is available for public use, with authority for up to three sites.
-Authority to install additional sites must be commensurate with need, fiscal availability, and mission requirements.
+Further development of additional picnic sites will be based on demand, fiscal availability, and mission requirements.